kdkibtops/Book-store/README.md

 ### About:
 This project is used for managing and categorizing the books.
 The project has 2 functiona pages:

+# Installing the project:
+- Clone the project to local repository.
+- Install  project dependencies with `npm install` in directory terminal.

+# Project architecture:

 ## Main page:
     - It displays all the book in their corresponding shlef
     - Each book has a dropdown menu that allow for moving this book to another shelf.